Zipcoder/CR-Calcul8r/README.md

 ## A guided Git walkthrough example

-This is the repo referenced in the git slides. made a changen - (this is my new line)
+This is the repo referenced in the git slides. no you didn't!! - (this is my new line)